mrdanadams/mrdanadams.github.com/source/_posts/2012-12-07-mentoring-apprenticeship-software-engineers.markdown

 <!-- more -->

 For what it's worth, I have a good bit of experience with this: I was head of engineering during company growth from 25 to 50 (with a corresponding growth in revenues and projects).
 This meant going from an engineering team of 6 to an internal team of 15-20 and an off-shore team of about 10.
 It also required increasing the number of technical project leads from 1 (me) to 5 or 6 through direct mentoring.
 Those tech leads then themselves became mentors to the new hires as we grew.
-In my consulting work, I work with early stage startups, such as [ByteLight](http://www.bytelight.com/ "Indoor Location") and [BlockAvenue](http://www.blockavenue.com/ "Neighborhood Reviews"), to design and execute hiring as well as plan and stabilize development teams for long-term product development.
+In my consulting work, I worked with early stage startups, such as [ByteLight](http://www.bytelight.com/ "Indoor Location"), to design and execute hiring as well as plan and stabilize development teams for long-term product development.

 ## Why Apprenticeship Makes Sense